 From Northern Colorado To Indianapolis: Exploration, Attachment, And Community

 Corps member Aaron Estevez-Miller (Indy '17) notes the challenges and surprising joys of settling into Indianapolis after moving from the mountainous and expansive Northern Colorado.
-Aaron embodies our core values of strengthening community, demonstrating resilience, and learning continuously as he finds himself quickly embracing the vibrant city he calls his new home.

 November 9, 2017

 When I think of home, | don’t just think of Colorado.
 I think of Indianapolis.

 Before moving to Indy, I spent most of my time in Northern Colorado, living in Loveland.
 Compared to Northern Colorado, there are lots of differences!
 Indy is: